 Captioning and sign interpreting

 It is the responsibility of the user (i.e. the student) to submit the request for these services.
 It is the responsibility of the instructor to ensure that any videos or other AV materials being shown in the class have captions if there are deaf or hard of hearing students in the class.
 Where possible, materials that are already captioned should be ordered.
-Where this is not the case, please complete the captioned media request form and return to Access & Diversity.
+Where this is not the case, please complete the captioned media request form and return to the Centre for Accessibility.

 Faculty and staff organizing events on campus are encouraged to budget for interpreting and/or captioning services.
-Please contact Access & Diversity to facilitate the scheduling of a service provider.
+Please contact the Centre for Accessibility to facilitate the scheduling of a service provider.
 We will need the following information:

 - Type of service required (sign interpreter or captionist).

 - Date, time, duration, location, and type of event.

 - Name of client for whom the service is being requested.

 Exam accommodations are intended to remove the effects of a disability on a student's demonstration of knowledge and skills.
 Accommodations are based on a student's documented disability.
 Examples of accommodations include additional exam time, providing exam questions in audio format, or allowing the use of a computer to write exams.